What is Autogas? Autogas Conversion - Auto LPG Fuel vs Petrol (Gasoline)

 There are now more than 25 million Autogas vehicles in use globally and almost 73,000 refuelling stations.

-Governments in many countries actively encourage the use of Autogas, for environmental reasons.
+Governments in many countries actively encourage the use of auto LPG fuel, for environmental reasons.

 Government financial incentives, aimed at subsidising the conversion cost of the vehicle, are very effective in promoting Autogas use.